Frequently Asked Questions

 I’m an online student.
 Can I participate?

-If you are enrolled in a MICA degree program and are starting a business in Baltimore, you are welcome to participate.
-You must be able to attend Round 1's in person ‘Pop Up and Pitch’ at MICA on February 1.
-Those who advance to the final round of the competition must also be present on April 17.
+If you are enrolled in a MICA degree program and are starting a business in the DC, Maryland, Virginia region, you are welcome to participate.
+You must be able to participate in person for Round 1's ‘Pop Up and Pitch’ on November 18.
+Those who advance to the final round of the competition must present on April 11.

 How about international students?